mouchtaris/geodaisia/README.md

 quite satisfactory yet.
 Yet, it is well-maintained, and the architecture is quite good as a starting point.

+## Building
+After checking out:
+    sh bootstrap.sh
+    mvn package assembly:single

+Maven will report where the generated stand-alone jar file is placed.

+One can then run this app as with any jar file, for instance:
+    java -jar geodaisia.jar points.txt -o map.svg.gz

+Note that the default maven dependency repository is not used because there appears to be some java-version incompatibility between the jars in the repos and the latest jdk1.8.
+If someone feels like trying it out, the dependencies are still in the pom file, but commented out.

 ## Input format
 The program input is a simple text file, in which every line is an entry.